 Each idea will have a Team leader; the leader could be the idea owner, the pitch author/leader or someone who has decided to form a team around someone else’s idea/open data.

 Each team can have a maximum of six people who are not Institute Staff in it.
 We recommend a minimum of two people in a team; we have a limit on the number of teams - if there are more than 15, preference will be given to the bigger teams (not who came first).
 If a team becomes too big we may ask you to become two teams but working on the same pitch/idea.

-Once your team is formed towards the latter part of the evening of the 2nd April, we strongly suggest you have a free and frank discussion with your team about the licensing around the code and data that is being used so it’s upfront.
+Once your team is formed, we strongly suggest you have a free and frank discussion with your team about the licensing around the code and data that is being used so it’s upfront.

 Mario Antonioletti, Software Sustainability Institute

 Judges will visit each team during the Hack Day, see how they are doing, offer advice and ask questions.
 They may also prod you to start writing up your presentation and thinking about your demo of the work you have been doing to try and offset the ‘just one more commit’ urge that can set into a team as presentation/demo time approaches.
 Judges may make notes on the teams they are visiting to help assess teamwork, they may also visit you more than once during the day.